aaronup/DOCX.js/README.md

 DOCX.js depends on [JSZip](https://github.com/Stuk/jszip)

 This fork is modified to accept binary `ArrayBuffer` .docx's, and output `blob` .docx's.
-It includes support headers, paragraphs, bold, italics, strikethrough, ordered and unordered lists, links (with titles too), inline code, code blocks, block quotes, and limited support for tables.
+It includes support for headers, paragraphs, bold, italics, strikethrough, ordered lists, links (with titles too), inline code, code blocks, block quotes, and limited support for tables.
+Works well in combination with markdown, supporting much of what markdown supports.

 ###Create a .docx from a DOM element
 `docx.export(domEl, options)`

+[See an example in action](https://zerdah.github.io/DOCX.js/).
+Click `Download .docx` at the top to download the page.

 Example:
 ```javascript